s0met1m3s/UdemyCppExercises/10_Advanced/AdasGui3/Exercise.md

 ## Intro

 In a self-driving car, the camera will deliver the lane information.
-In this exercise the lane border shape is given by a 3rd-degree polynomial:
+In this exercise the lane boundary shape is given by a 3rd-degree polynomial:

 $p(x) = a^3x + b^2x + cx + d$